muntaqam/TumblyTube/README.md

 ## Sources

 - https://stackoverflow.com/a/25821830
-  padStart fix for hex code length issue <br>
+  padStart fix for hex code length issue when generating random colors.
-  when generating random colors for user avatars at Create Account completion

 [Back To The Top :arrow_up_small:](#table-of-contents)